isomerpages/nlb-learning/_sustainability/Adults & Seniors/Event Highlights.md

 On 15th April 2023, the teams presented their reimagined spaces and creative green solutions to a panel of judges comprising of representatives from the Pasir Ris-Punggol Town Council, the National Environment Agency, the National Library Board and City Sprouts.
 </p>
 <p>
-The teams will also be sharing their ideas with the public on 6 May from11am to 1pm at Punggol Regional Library - Entrance (Level 1).
+The teams will also be sharing their ideas with the public on 6 May from 11am to 1pm at Punggol Regional Library - Entrance (Level 1).
 Join us to learn more about their innovative sustainability solutions and share your own feedback and ideas!
 For more info, click <a href="https://go.gov.sg/meet-ideators-gmo23/" target="_blank">here</a>!
 </p>